PsychArch/slidev-addon-narrator/README.md

 2. Add your audio files to the `public` directory of your Slidev project.

-3. Add the plugin to your Slidev presentation by importing it in a `global-top.vue` file in your Slidev project:
+3. Add the addon to your Slidev presentation by importing it in a `global-top.vue` file in your Slidev project:

 ```vue
 <template>